Rohan29-De/Rohan29-De/README.md

 # Hi, I'm Rohan 👋

-### 🎓 Final Year CS Student | 🧠 DSA | 🛠️ Building Web & Web3 Projects
+###  Building Web & Web3 Projects

 Hey there!
-I'm Rohan — a curious learner and builder from India 🇮🇳
-Currently focused on mastering **DSA**, **web development**, and exploring how to combine **AI + Blockchain** to build projects that matter.
+I'm Rohan — a curious learner and builder Currently focused on mastering **DSA**, **web development**, and exploring how to combine **AI + Blockchain** to build projects that matter.

-- 🔨 Built a blockchain-based projects.
+- Built a blockchain-based projects.
-- 🚀 Aiming for a role as a **Software Engineer** or **Blockchain Developer**
+- Aiming for a role as a **Software Engineer** or **Blockchain Developer**
-- 🧩 Always learning, solving, and exploring new tech
+- Always learning, solving, and exploring new tech
-- 🏋️‍♂️ Outside of code: gym, travel, and good conversations

----

-### 🧠 Currently Working On

-- Leveling up DSA skills 💻
-- Building projects using Web3 + AI 🌐🤖
-- Consistently pushing myself to be the best ⛓️🔥

 ---

 ### 🧰 Tech Stack & Tools